npm/cli/docs/content/cli-commands/npm-install.md

 ```

 The `--no-fund` argument will hide the message displayed at the end of each
-install that aknowledges the number of dependencies looking for funding.
+install that acknowledges the number of dependencies looking for funding.
 See `npm-fund(1)`

 The `-g` or `--global` argument will cause npm to install the package globally